metaplex-foundation/docs/docs/02-tools/00-android/index.md

 The entry point to the Android SDK is a `Metaplex` instance that will give you access to its API.

-Set the `SolanaConnectionDriver` and setup your environment.
+Set the `SolanaConnectionDriver` and set up your environment.
 Provide a `StorageDriver` and `IdentityDriver`.
 You can also use the concrete implementations OkHttpSharedStorageDriver for OKHttp and ReadOnlyIdentityDriver for a read only Identity Driver.

 You can customize who the SDK should interact on behalf of and which storage provider to use when uploading assets.
 We might provide a default and simple implementation in the future.